How To Build a Legal Pinewood Derby Car with LEGO® Bricks in 6 Steps

 If you don't have a drill press, the PRO Driller Tool from Pinewood Pro is easy to use and comes with a 2.2mm drill bit.

-The Thin Cut pinewood derby car below features drilled axles slots and an optional axle hole in the left front to raise a wheel (a well know speed trick).
+The Thin Cut Pinewood Derby car below features drilled axle slots and an optional axle hole in the left front to raise a wheel (a well-know speed trick).

 If you don't want to cut your block or drill axle holes, you might want to use the Drilled Wedge Block that features drilled axle holes with a raised wheel option.
 It also includes pre-drilled 3/8" weight holes for tungsten cylinders.